Aloo Pakora: Crispy And Spicy Potato Pakora

 Aloo Pakora

-Aloo pakora is another type of fried snack from Southern Asia such as India, Pakistan, Bangladesh, etc. They are like crispy potato fritters.
-But they are in the shape of thin discs before they are dipped in spicy batter.
+Aloo pakora is another type of fried snack from Southern Asia, such as India, Pakistan, Bangladesh, etc. It is like crispy potato fritters, but it is made into thin discs before being dipped in spicy batter.

 potato pakora with an overlay text of aloo pakora